EnsembleKalmanProcesses

 Currently, the following methods are implemented in the library:

-• Ensemble Kalman Inversion (EKI) - The traditional optimization technique based on the Ensemble Kalman Filter EnKF (Iglesias, Law, Stuart, 2013),
+• Ensemble Kalman Inversion (EKI) - The traditional optimization technique based on the (perturbed-observation-based) Ensemble Kalman Filter EnKF (Iglesias, Law, Stuart, 2013),

 • Ensemble Kalman Sampler (EKS) - also obtains a Gaussian Approximation of the posterior distribution, through a Monte Carlo integration (Garbuno-Inigo, Hoffmann, Li, Stuart, 2020),